Understanding Qui Tam Lawsuits & Government Intervention

 Most importantly, these cases are usually not brought to completion by the plaintiff (called a “relator”) who brings the lawsuit.
 Rather, the United States government can opt to take over the case after an extremely complex and lengthy investigation.
 Given the size and complexity of these cases, having the government pursue the case on its own behalf is usually extremely valuable.

 There are strict timeframes governing the filing of qui tam lawsuits.
 The False Claims Act provides that a qui tam lawsuit must be brought within either six years after the date of the claimed violation, or within three years after the government should have known or had knowledge of the violations.
 Consequently, qui tam offenses that occurred more than ten years ago are not valid for filing.

 Over $15 billion has been recovered to date from whistleblower lawsuits sanctioned by the False Claims Act.
 You cannot be punished or retaliated against for whistleblowing – it’s against the law.
 However, you can reap the rewards of bringing fraudulent behavior that hurts the federal government to light.
-In most cases, however, it is a bad idea to try to do it alone – if you’re thinking of filing a qui tam lawsuit, you should have extremely competent and experienced counsel at your side for the duration of these complex proceedings.
+In most cases, however, it is a bad idea to try to do it alone – if you’re thinking of filing a qui tam lawsuit, you should have and extremely competent and experienced Washington government fraud lawyer at your side for the duration of these complex proceedings.

 For more info, see Qui Tam Frequently Asked Questions

 Call Today for a Consultation With An Experienced Seattle Qui Tam Lawyer

 As experienced Washington qui tam attorneys, we take your rights and qui tam matters seriously.
 Think you have a qui tam case?
 Contact us today for a free, confidential phone screening of your case.